 OED x APROPOS: How Can Parliaments Better Oversee Executive Action During Crises?

-Thanks to the newly-launched Policy Design Sprint, participants from six different parliaments in Europe will pioneer a completely new approach to cross-border policy design.
-The topic they have decided to tackle is: “How can parliaments better oversee executive action during crises?”
+Thanks to the newly-launched Policy Design Sprint, participants from six different parliaments in Europe pioneered a completely new approach to cross-border policy design.
+The topic they decided to tackle is: “How can parliaments better oversee executive action during crises?”

 This format offers a small group of dedicated participants a new way to collaborate on possible solutions to a single policy issue in multiple intensive meetings.
 The OED team supports the participants by providing expertise, resources, and ad-hoc and continuous research in-between meetings and throughout the whole process.

-The Policy Design Sprint is a fully remote format which takes place over the course of six weeks between 2 June and 7 July 2021.
+The Policy Design Sprint was fully remote and took place over the course of six weeks between 2 June and 7 July 2021.

 - Meeting 1 –Wednesday, 2 June 8.00 – 9.30 (CEST)

 - Meeting 2 – Tuesday, 15 June 13.00 – 15.00 (CEST)

 - Meeting 3 – Wednesday, 7 July 9.00 – 11.00 (CEST)

 APROPOS combines research with experimentation and decades’ worth of practical experience in designing deliberative decision-making processes and unique political dialogues.
 The APROPOS team designs meetings with policymakers, facilitates conversations, offers trainings to practitioners, and publishes research on political process to advance the dialogue and collaborative capacities vital for the decades of comprehensive societal changes ahead of us.